basho/riak-python-client/docs/datatypes.rst

 In order for Riak Data Types to behave well, you must have an opaque context received from a read when you:

-   * :meth:`Disable <Flag.disable>` a :class:`Flag`
+   * :meth:`disable <Flag.disable>` a :class:`Flag`
      (set it to ``false``)
-   * Remove a field from a :class:`Map`
+   * remove a field from a :class:`Map`
-   * :meth:`Remove <Set.discard>` an element from a :py:class:`Set`
+   * :meth:`remove <Set.discard>` an element from a :py:class:`Set`

-The basic rule is "you cannot remove something you haven't seen", and the context tells Riak what you've actually seen.
+The basic rule is "you cannot remove something you haven't seen", and the context tells Riak what you've actually seen, similar to the :ref:`vclock` on :class:`~riak.riak_object.RiakObject`.
 The Python client handles opaque contexts for you transparently as long as you fetch before performing one of these actions.

 ------------------------
 Datatype abstract class